Bryson-C/Plutonium/README.md

-# Plutonium - Vulkan In C (To Be Used As A Learning Tool)
+# Plutonium - Vulkan In C

 ## Disclaimer
 Im coming from a C++ background but im trying my best to spread information thats helped me.
 That being said I do not know best practices.